-- (h) legislation governing the independence requirements of the firm and its members. - 47 Safeguards within the assurance client may include the following: - (a) employees of the client who are competent to make management decisions; - (b) policies and procedures that emphasize the client's commitment to fair financial reporting; - (c) internal procedures that ensure objective choices in commissioning non-assurance engagements; and - (d) an audit committee that provides appropriate oversight and communications regarding a firm's services.
+- safeguards within the assurance client; and - safeguards within the firm's own systems and procedures. - 37 Safeguards created by the profession, legislation or regulation include the following: - education, training and practical experience requirements for entry into the profession; - continuing education programs; - professional standards; - external practice inspection; - disciplinary processes; - members' practice advisory services; - participation by members of the public in oversight and governance of the profession; - legislation governing the independence requirements of the firm and its members. - 38 Safeguards within the assurance client may include the following: - employees of the client who are competent to make management decisions; - policies and procedures that emphasize the client's commitment to fair financial reporting; - internal procedures that ensure objective choices in commissioning non-assurance engagements; and - an audit committee that provides appropriate oversight and communications regarding a firm's services.